apiato/documentation/docs/optional-components/factories.md

 ### Definition {#definition}

-Factories (are a short name for Models Factories).
+Factories (are a short name for Model Factories).

 Factories are used to generate some fake data with the help of Faker to be used for testing purposes.